mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

 * Add a member to cluster/project in Rancher:
   * Give member name exactly as `username` in Keycloak
   * Assign appropriate role like Cluster Owner, Cluster Viewer etc.
-  * You may create new role with fine grained acccess control.
+  * You may create new role with fine grained access control.

 **Certificates expiry**